tonsky/tongue/README.md

 ;; substitutions
 (translate :en :welcome "Nikita") ;; => "Hello, Nikita!"
 (translate :en :between 0 100) ;; => "Value must be between 0 and 100"
+(translate :en :mail-title {"user" "Tom" "title" "New message"}) ;; => "Tom, New message - Message received."

 ;; if key resolves to fn, it will be called with provided arguments (translate :en :count 0) ;; => "No items"
 (translate :en :count 1) ;; => "1 item"
 (translate :en :count 2) ;; => "2 items"

 ;; multi-tag locales will fall back to more generic versions ;; :zh-Hans-CN will look in :zh-Hans-CN first, then :zh-Hans, then :zh, then fallback locale (translate :en-GB :color) ;; => "Colour", taken from :en-GB (translate :en-GB :flower) ;; => "Flower", taken from :en